 Using Proven Technologies and Advancing New Ones

-In terms of relying on proven technologies, this mission would leverage the successful architecture of NASA's Mars Science Laboratory mission, including its entry, descent, and landing system and much of its rover platform.
+The Mars 2020 mission leverages the successful architecture of NASA's Mars Science Laboratory mission by duplicating most of its entry, descent, and landing system and much of its rover design.

-The mission would potentially advance several technologies, including those related to priorities in the National Research Council's 2011 Decadal Survey and/or human missions to Mars.
+The mission advances several technologies, including those related to priorities in the National Research Council's 2011 Decadal Survey and for future human missions to Mars.
 Plans include infusing new capabilities through investments by NASA's Space Technology Program, Human Exploration and Operations Mission Directorate, and contributions from international partners.

 Many innovations focus on entry, descent, and landing technologies, which help ensure precise and safe landings.
 They include sensors to measure the atmosphere, cameras and a microphone, and at least two key ways to reach the surface of Mars with greater accuracy and less risk (Range Trigger and Terrain-Relative Navigation).